Konovalenko: Stories in Stone

 How Soviet society both informed and restricted his creative production.

-Konovalenko’s experience of exile, encounter with capitalism and feelings of nostalgia, as an émigré to the United States.
+Konovalenko’s experience of exile, encounter with capitalism and feelings of nostalgia, as an immigrant to the United States.

 The efforts of those who champion his work to secure his legacy.

-Interviews with American and Russian experts (art historians, professors of literature and folklore, museum directors and curators) and relevant associates (family, students, benefactors, former associates)
+Interviews with American and Russian experts (art historians, professors of literature and folklore, museum directors and curators, geologists) and relevant family and associates

 Footage of gem-carving process